olasunboESQ/LITA_CAPSTONE_PROJECT/README.md

 ![Screenshot (25)](https://github.com/user-attachments/assets/a32c4e43-904d-4de9-ab56-7bae55a20a90)

-Slicers for Prdouct and Region was added to create and interesting report and dashboard
+Slicers for Product and Region was added to create and interesting report and dashboard